 “The average consumer believes if a product clears their toilet bowl, it’s flushable,” said Jamie Rosenberg, a Chicago-based household and personal-care analyst for Mintel.
 “People in their homes have no idea what’s going on downstream.” quote from Bloomberg news.

-But as sales of these “flushable” wipes goes up so do the repair costs, health hazards and frustrations of wastewater treatment facilities across the nation.
-This pandemic is beginning to rise to high level news.
+But as sales of these “flushable” wipes go up so do the repair costs, health hazards and frustrations of wastewater treatment facilities across the nation.
+This pandemic is beginning to rise to high-level news.
 Protect your facility from this contagious and growing plague.

 Flush-Defying Wipes Bedevil Cities as Sewers Surrender

 “Only in the past decade have grownups seized upon moist “flushable” wipes similar to those that clean baby bottoms, a product that has become a prized asset in a flat market.
 Accelerating sales are demonstrated inside the world’s sewers, where tons clog equipment.
 From New York to London, the hygiene fad costs governments millions of dollars a year.

 As profit drive collides with the public’s interest in functional wastewater infrastructure, officials are discussing regulation and how to assess the cost of ungunking the system.”